 d) Relevant WSQ Diploma qualification or equivalent, with at least 3 years of relevant working experience and WPLN at Level >= 6 for English and Mathematics.

 Applicants who do not meet the entry requirements may be considered for admission to the course based on evidence of at least 5 years of relevant working experience or supporting evidence of competency readiness.
 Suitable applicants who are shortlisted will have to go through an interview and/or entrance test.
 The Polytechnic reserves the right to shortlist and admit applicants.

 The course is a 2.5 years part-time programme.
 It consists of 5 Modular Certificates (MC) conducted over 5 semesters, 1 MC per semester.
-The first MC to start with is MC1.
+The first MC to start with is MC1,which will be offered starting October 2020.
 The classes are conducted in the evening.
 Each MC comprises two modules and the details are as follows: